-Have you ever launched an ec2 instance and you don’t know how to log in to your brand new instance?
+Have you ever launched an EC2 instance and don’t know how to log in to your brand-new instance?
 It may sound difficult if you are a beginner, but it’s pretty much simple.
-Let’s take a look at how to connect to an EC2 instance using SSH following the next simple steps whether you are using Linux or Windows.
+Let’s take a look at how to connect to an EC2 instance using SSH, following the next simple steps whether you are using Linux or Windows.